wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-controller-replacement.md

 - [Insert a controller](#insert-a-controller)
 - [Identify the active controller on your device](#identify-the-active-controller-on-your-device)

->[AZURE.IMPORTANT] Before removing and replacing a controller, review the safety information in [StorSimple hardware component replacement](storsimple-hardware-component-replacement.md).
+>[AZURE.IMPORTANT] Before removing and replacing a controller, review the safety information in [StorSimple hardware component <!-- deleted by customization replacement](/documentation/articles/storsimple-hardware-component-replacement) --><!-- keep by customization: begin --> replacement](storsimple-hardware-component-replacement.md) <!-- keep by customization: end -->.

 ## Replace a single controller

-When one of the two controllers on the  Microsoft Azure StorSimple device has failed, is malfunctioning, or is missing, you need to replace a single controller.
+When one of the two controllers on the  <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device has failed, is malfunctioning, or is missing, you need to replace a single controller.

 ### Single controller replacement logic